 XAI is a central theme of many research teams in machine learning worldwide.
 The present workshop aims at improving our understanding of AI decision processes by framing its intimate mechanisms in a scientific perspective.
 This will help the transition from matte-box to clear-box machine learning algorithms.

 The exploration of this novel research area will revolve around a two-weeks workshop funded in the context of the 'Theory and Methods Challenge Fortnights' Turing grant scheme.
-In addition, a seminar series exploring the ideas of Φ-ML in the engineering context is currently being organised and its provisional agenda is available to view here.

 Elena Agliari (“Sapienza” University of Rome)

 Adriano Barra (University of Salento)